Angel-nin/To-Do-Roulette/README.md

 ## How to Run the Program
 1. Open the Prpoect File
-2. Download the file `grade_calculator.py`.
-3. Open a terminal or command prompt.
-4. Run the program by pressing F5 or clicking 'Run'
+2. Run the program by pressing F5 or clicking 'Run'
-5. Follow the on-screen instructions to enter task names and dates
+3. Follow the on-screen instructions to enter task names and dates

 ##Example Output
 1. Categories